ButinVladimir/cyberiada/ROADMAP.md

 ## Money

-Money is a resource which can be spend on performing various actions such as completing searches faster, hiring new crew members, buying equipment, boosters and augmentations etc. Later in a game can be converted to credibility.
+Money is a resource which can be spend on performing various actions such as hiring new crew members, buying equipment, boosters and augmentations etc.

-## Credibility
+## Respect

-Credibility is a main resource in the game.
+Respect is a main resource in the game.
 It show how much progress is done in particaluar city.
-Unlocking equipment, boosters, augmentations, works, contracts, missions etc. requires reaching certain levels of credibility.
+Unlocking equipment, boosters, augmentations, works, contracts, missions etc. requires reaching certain levels of respect.

 ## Wanted level

-Wanted level is modifier to all requirements, experience and credibility gains.
-It allows higher rewards at cost of making actions harder to perform.
+Wanted level reflects how often crew will receive retaliations.
+It also multiplies respect and experience gains.

 Unavailable in beginning, can be unlocked in specific city.

 ## Difficulty level

 Each city has it's own difficulty level.
 Higher difficulty levels leads to higher requirements but also allows to purchase items with higher level.
-Difficulty level increases after reaching certain credibility thresholds.
+Difficulty level increases after reaching certain respect thresholds.
 Most cities have upper limit on difficulty level.
 After relocating difficulty level is reset.
 Each city has it's own starting difficulty level and difficulty level factor.

 ## Favors

-Favors are earned by completing missions and capturing more districts.
-To prevent repeated favors, only increasing max amount of captured districts counts.
-Favors can be spent on purchasing faction blueprints, having additional resources after prestige or increasing skill and attribute points.
+Favors are faction-specific currency.
+Favors are earned by completing missions, capturing more districts, by increasing respect or can be bought.
+Favors can be spent on purchasing faction blueprints, crew members, equipments, augmentations, negating prestige effects, decreasing prices or using faction specific perks.

 ## Qualities